 1791 - The Royal Veterinary College is established at the current site of the RVC’s Camden campus.

-1875 – The College received its first Charter of Incorporation from Queen Victoria.
+1875 - The College received its first Charter of Incorporation from HM Queen Victoria.

-1937 - Her Majesty Queen Elizabeth The Queen Mother accompanies King George VI to open the new College building in Camden.
+1937 - HM Queen Elizabeth and HM Queen Elizabeth the Queen Mother accompany HM King George VI to open the new College building in Camden.

 1949 - The RVC becomes a full part of the University of London.